 - 1. Complete the Free Application for Federal Student Aid (FAFSA) online at https://studentaid.ed.gov/sa/fafsa - 2.
 Check your Student Aid Report (SAR) for your Expected Family Contribution (EFC), which can be found by logging into the FAFSA. - 3.
-Create an account on the RLNC website Virtual Financial Aid Office: https://www.rlnc.edu/apply-for-financial-aid - 4.
-Click on the Student Interview tab. - 5.
-Complete the Student Interview.
+The Financial Aid office can assist students with completing the FAFSA, MN Indian Scholarship, and MN State Grant (if eligible), and advise students on applying for tribal scholarships.